yjh6553/version_control/README.md

 # Version_Control

 Version_Control is a simplified version control system inspired by Git, built in Java.
-This project is an educational tool that demonstrates core concepts of version control including commits, branching, staging, and persistence.
+This project is a personal project that demonstrates core concepts of version control including commits, branching, staging, and persistence.

 ## Overview